cecric/hexapinod/README.md

 ## Releases
 - v1.0.2 - Pre-release:
   - Add of TypeORM support and improvement of directory structure and documentation.
-  - Add comments on published code (JSDoc)
+  - Add comments on published code (JSDoc/Tsdoc)
 - v1.0.1 - Pre-release: fix a small issue on the first commit.
 - v1.0.0 - Pre-release: first release, includes the hexagonal architecture.